gabrielverta/get-and-cleaning-data/Codebook.md

 **Uses descriptive activity names to name the activities in the data set**

+Using names on activity_labels.txt, activity ids were replaced by activity labels using **mutate** dplyr function

 **Appropriately labels the data set with descriptive variable names.**

+Original variable names were used, and they can be seeing on features.txt

 ### function averages